 A funeral service will be held Monday, July 8, 2019 at 1:00 PM at the chapel on the V.A.
 Hospital campus, 1700 East 38th Street, Marion, Indiana.
 Visitation will be held one hour prior to the service.
 Burial with military honors will take place at 2:00 PM at Marion National Cemetery committal shelter.
 The family of Roger Earl Smith would like to thank the many caregivers he had throughout the years.
 Sorry he beat you in a few rounds of poker, we should have warned you.
 If you plan on sending flowers please contact Lorne Babcock or Elizabeth Babcock for details.
 In lieu of flowers, the family would like you to donate to The Grant County Humane Society or The Shriner's Hospital

-To plant a tree in memory of Roger Earl Smith, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Roger Earl Smith, please visit our floral store.